-The NHS is about to deliver the largest vaccination programme in its history, with three different delivery routes for the COVID-19 vaccine.
+The NHS is currently delivering the largest vaccination programme in its history, with three different delivery routes for the COVID-19 vaccine.
 These are:

 - Hospital hubs